-(a) Chapter 13 Pre-Confirmation Certifications.
+- (a) Chapter 12 and 13 Pre-Confirmation Certifications.
+At least twenty-four hours before the confirmation hearing, the dDebtor must file the appropriate with the clerk a Pre-Confirmation Certification (in conformity with L.B.F.
+3015-3(a) for Chapter 13 cases and L.B.F.
+3015-3(c) for Chapter 12 cases) and, if applicable, -submit to the Chapter 13 Trustee a Certification Regarding Domestic Support Obligation(s) in conformity with L.B.F.
+3015-3(b), if applicable, at least twenty-four (24) hours prior to the time of the hearing. - (b) Chapter 12 Pre-Confirmation Certification.
 Debtor must file with the clerk a Pre-Confirmation Certification in conformity with L.B.F.
-3015-3(a) and submit to the Chapter 13 Trustee a Certification Regarding Domestic Support Obligation(s) in conformity with L.B.F.
-3015-3(b), if applicable, at least twenty-four (24) hours prior to the time of the hearing.

-- (b) Chapter 12 Pre-Confirmation Certification.
-Debtor must file with the clerk a Pre-Confirmation Certification in conformity with L.B.F.
-3015-3(c) certifying compliance with 11 U.S.C. § 1225(a)(7) at least twenty-four (24) hours prior to the time of the hearing. - (c) Appearances at Hearing.
-Neither the debtor nor debtor's counsel need appear at the confirmation hearing if: - (1) No objections to the chapter 13 plan have been timely filed or any timely filed objections have been withdrawn; and - (2) The Pre-Confirmation Certifications have been filed in conformity with L.B.R.
+3015-3(c) certifying compliance with 11 U.S.C. § 1225(a)(7) at least twenty-four (24) hours prior to the time of the hearing. - (c)(b) Appearances at Hearing.
+Neither the debtor nor debtor's counsel need appear at the Chapter 13 confirmation hearing if: - (1) There are no timely-filed, pending No-objections to the chapter 13-plan-have been timely filed or any timely filed objections have been withdrawn; and - (2) The Ppre-Cconfirmation Ccertifications have been filed submitted as required in conformity withby L.B.R.
 3015-3(a).

-If neither the debtor nor debtor's counsel appear at the hearing under this subsection and a party in interest appears and is permitted to lodge an untimely objection, the court will reschedule the hearing on confirmation.
+If neither the debtor nor debtor's counsel appear at the hearing under this subsection and a party in interest appears and is permitted to lodge an untimely objection, the Court will reschedule the hearing on confirmation.
 Otherwise, debtor and debtor's counsel must attend all scheduled confirmation hearings.

 - (d) Payment of Filing Fee.
 The entire case filing fee must be paid prior to the confirmation of any chapter 13 plan.
-Provided, the requirements of this subparagraph may be waived by the court, upon motion for cause. - Rule 3015-4 Chapter 13 Adequate Protection Payments.
+Provided, the requirements of this subparagraph may be waived by the court, upon motion for cause. - (c) Payment of Filing Fee.
+The entire case filing fee must be paid prior to the confirmation of any plan.
+The Court may waive this requirement upon motion. - Rule 3015-4 Chapter 13 Adequate Protection Payments.